Beijing Capital International Airport: System, security and luggage

 Terminal 3 has a 300000 m2 transportation hub with a 7,000-car garage.
 The transportation center has designated traffic lanes for airport buses, taxis, and private vehicles.
 Travelers bound for T3 can exit their vehicles and enter T3 within five minutes.
 There is also a station for the Capital Airport Express of the Beijing Subway.

 Terminal 3 has 243 elevators, escalators or moving walkways.
-Each row of seats in the waiting area has electrical outlets.
-Every restroom has a diaper changing station.
-There is also a room for travelers with disabilities.

 One of Terminal 3's highlights is the US$240 million luggage-transfer systems.
 The luggage system is equipped with yellow carts, each of which has a code that matches the bar code on every piece of luggage loaded and allows easy and accurate tracking.
 More than 200 cameras are used to monitor activities in the luggage area.

 The luggage system can handle 19,200 pieces of luggage per hour.
 After luggage is checked in at any of the 292 counters in Terminal 3C, it can be transferred at a speed of ten meters per second.
 Hence, a suitcase can travel from T3C to T3E in five minutes.
 Arriving passengers should be able to begin retrieving their luggage within 4.5 minutes after airplanes are unloaded.

 Besides X-ray scanners, additional equipment is used to conduct baggage screening.
 Passengers will be able to check-in their luggage at the airport from several hours to even a day before their flights.
 The airport will store the luggage in its luggage system and then load it on the correct aircraft.